stanley-agwu/utility-config/libs/eslint-config-utility/README.md

 };
 ```

-You can check that the imports sort and order using `npx eslint . --fix`.
+You can check that the imports are sorted and ordered using `npx eslint . --fix`.

 ```sh
 npx eslint . --fix